prashant93/Authorization-1/README.md

 # Authorization
-This is a library used to authorize user/group.
+This is a library used to authorize user/group.Use this library in your project for authorizatoin purpose.